svenvc/zinc/zinc-http-components-paper.md

 Assuming there is an web service at http://internet-calculator.com where you can send numbers to, we send a whitespace separated list of numbers to its sum URI and expect a number back.
-Exception occuring in the content writer can be caught with the #ifFail: block.
+Exception occurring in the content writer can be caught with the #ifFail: block.

 ## Downloading and uploading